stevekrouse/WoofJS/README.md

 # WoofJS - *JavaScript Unleashed*

-WoofJS is a JavaScript framework for making games developed with :heart: by [The Coding Space](http://thecodingspace.com).
+WoofJS is a JavaScript framework for making games by [The Coding Space](http://thecodingspace.com).

 If you're new to JavaScript, [you may want to read this](https://github.com/getify/You-Dont-Know-JS/blob/master/up%20&%20going/ch1.md).